Bang Krachao Island (the Green Lung of Bangkok)

 Bang Krachao floating market

-There is plenty of food around the market which you should taste.
+There’s plenty of food around the market which you should taste.
 For lunch try a hot bowl of gui tiaw lua rice noodles in pig’s blood soup or tom yum kuung sen lek large prawns with rice noodles in a spicy tom yum soup.

 Continue further along to discover a beautiful teak wood house called Reuan Fresh Milk (เรือนนมสด).
-Try the classic Thai dessert meing kum a herbal leaf wrapped around diced mango and lime with a drizzling of sweet fish sauce.
+Try the classic Thai dessert meing kum which is a herbal leaf wrapped around diced mango and lime with a drizzling of sweet fish sauce.

 For another great market near Bangkok read: Maeklong Railway Market